 Also, you have to be honest with yourself.
 There have been many successful entrepreneurs who still hold down their 9-5’s.
 Don’t let social media full you, full time entrepreneurship is hard – really hard.
 At times it can be isolating, and you’ll feel alone.
 It is not meant for everybody and that is okay.
 You have to figure out what works for you and what doesn’t.

 What does 2019 have in store for Morgan Owens?

 I am so ready for 2019, honey!
 I’ve been saying 2019 is my “blooming season.”
 I have spent the past five years planting, sacrificing and doing the work to be successful.
 My plan is to travel to cities I have not been in to helping other women find their sparkle, launch another book geared towards how to bloom your business/brand, my 2nd Professional Pretty Conference (personal, professional and business development) in May in which I hope to double the number of attendees, helping more young girls boost their self-esteem and confidence and wherever God leads me I am open and receptive to it.

 Click here to visit Morgan Owens’ official website today!

 Stay connected with Morgan Owens by following

-Images: Courtesy of Morgan Owens
+All Images Courtesy of Morgan Owens